wenlongzhao094/wenlongzhao094.github.io/_pages/about.md

 working with Prof. [Andrew McCallum](https://people.cs.umass.edu/~mccallum/) at [Information Extraction and Synthesis Lab (IESL)](http://www.iesl.cs.umass.edu/people).
-I completed a Computer Science master's degree also at UMass, prior to which I graduated with a major in Joint Mathematics and Economics, a major with distinction in Cognitive Science, a minor in Computer Science, and a minor in Philosophy from UC San Diego.
+I completed a Computer Science master's degree also at UMass, prior to which I graduated with a major in Mathematics and Economics, a major with distinction in Cognitive Science, a minor in Computer Science, and a minor in Philosophy from UC San Diego.

-My recent research focuses on probabilistic box embeddings and energy-based models, their learning and inference algorithms, and their efficiency-accuracy trade-offs.
+My recent research focuses on probabilistic box embeddings and energy-based models, their learning and inference algorithms, and efficiency-accuracy trade-offs.
 I am also enthusiastic about building systems.
-I have enjoyed collaboration with the UMass NLP Lab on developing an authoring assistant that generates texts according to intent guidance, and a crowdsourcing platform for collecting coreference resolution annotations.
-I have contributed to a series of AI-for-science projects with the Vision Lab on developing machine learning systems to detect and track bird or bat roosts in weather radar data for ecology and conservation biology research.
+I am part of a multi-university AI-for-science project led by Prof. Subhransu Maji and Prof. Dan Sheldon on developing machine learning algorithms to detect and track bird and bat roosts in weather radar data for conservation biology and ecology research.
+I worked with Prof. Mohit Iyyer and Prof. Brendan O'Connor on developing a crowdsourcing platform for collecting coreference resolution annotations.
+I have also contributed to AI-for-sociology research about using computational models to study peer review processes.

+I am excited to see AI become useful tools in industry.
+I have worked with Adobe collaborators to develop an authoring assistant that generates texts according to intent guidance.
-In terms of industry experience, I worked with Amazon Alexa as a mentee and a mentor in two versions of UMass Industry Mentorship Program, and as an intern in summer 2022.
+I have collaborated with Amazon Alexa as a Summer 2022 intern and via the UMass Industry Mentorship Program to investigate computational efficiency of large language models.

+In a longer term, I am interested in both AI applications and the possibility to build AI that learns to interact with the world based on reliable common sense, knowledge, and reasoning.
+Relevant work include my Spring 2023 collaboration with Allen AI mentors about editing memory in transformer models.